sarahbaker/www.bakertunes.com/blog/index.md

 title: Blog
 ---

-This is the Bakertunes blog, the place for everything that doesn't fit somewhere else.
+This is the Bakertunes blog, where I post things I come across that I find inspirational or interesting.